Skip to main content

 First-year Writing classes for ESOL offer non-native speakers opportunities for vocabulary development, for grammar practice, and for orientation to American styles of writing and organization.
 Residents of the United States whose first language is not American English, as well as international students, may qualify for these classes.
 To determine your eligibility and to obtain a POD to register for the ESOL classes, contact the First-year Writing Program Office (706-542-2128) or Clare Reid Baeckeroot (clare.reid@uga.edu).

-First Year Writing Online
+First-Year Writing Online

-Special Topics: Experienced instructors may design a special topics version of FYW that is approved in advance by the First-year Writing Committee.
+Experienced instructors may design a special topics version of FYW that is approved in advance by the First-year Writing Committee.
 These courses often focus on topics related to the instructor’s research or scholarly interests, and the sections are marked by a special note in Athena.

 Service Learning Courses:

 English 1101S allows students to hone their developing writing skills through community service while still fulfilling the goals of a standard 1101.
 Depending on the focus of the course, 1101S may involve field trips and out-of-class community service as well as community based writing projects.
-The ultimate goal of service-learning is to promote students civic and academic learning while contributing to the public good.
+The ultimate goal of service-learning is to promote students' civic and academic learning while contributing to the public good.

 Support English at UGA